 Each of these pieces of information would be a GIS map layer.
 Whichever of the layers you chose, or all of them, could be laid one over another, so that many different pieces of information could be viewed at the same time.
 In that way, you can examine just how particular factors overlap or interact with one another.

 Components of GIS

 There are, as we’ve mentioned, four requirements for using GIS effectively:

 - The appropriate hardware.
-You need a computer with enough memory, video capacity, and hard disk storage space to run the GIS program you want to use.
+You need a computer with enough memory, video capacity, and storage space to run the GIS program you want to use.
 As we’ll see when we discuss software, just how much computing capacity is necessary depends on what kind of software you choose, and on whether you make your own GIS maps or only need the capacity to view those that are created by someone else.

 - The appropriate software.
 GIS software ranges from simple viewers, which allow you to view, but not create, maps, to map-creation software that can display a small number of layers, to powerful applications that can handle and display enormous amounts of data.
 Some software can create and display GIS maps from a website, making them accessible to large numbers of users at a time.
 Other types of software can embed GIS capacity into non-GIS applications, so that non-GIS software programs can use the data stored in them to create GIS maps.
 The software you need depends on what you want to do with GIS, how much you intend to use it, and how important it is to the overall functioning of your organization or project.

 Good GIS map-creation software, regardless of how powerful it is, should include:

 - The ability to enter and work with geographic and location information – street names, political or other boundaries, etc..

 - A database management system, to organize and manage information.